Salary Comparison: European Cities

 This salary comparison tool lets you cut through the noise.
 Enter your annual gross salary once and instantly see your estimated monthly net pay, rent, living costs, and leftover income across Dublin, London, Berlin, Amsterdam, and Lisbon — all on one screen.

-Tax rates across European cities
+Effective tax rates across European cities

 Income tax is the first big deduction from any salary.
 Ireland has one of the highest effective rates for middle earners in Western Europe, with the 40% marginal rate kicking in at a relatively low income threshold.
 The UK is somewhat more generous, with a 20% base rate and 40% above £50,270.
 Germany and the Netherlands sit in the mid-30s for effective rates, while Portugal remains the most attractive for most income levels at roughly 28% effective rate.